joelouthan/Theologicus/src/genesis/genesis13.md

 There is a choice before you.

->Joshua 24:15 (CSB)  But if it doesn’t please you to worship the LORD, choose for yourselves today: Which will you worship—the gods your ancestors worshiped beyond the Euphrates River or the gods of the Amorites in whose land you are living?
+>Joshua 24:15  But if it doesn’t please you to worship the LORD, choose for yourselves today: Which will you worship—the gods your ancestors worshiped beyond the Euphrates River or the gods of the Amorites in whose land you are living?
 As for me and my family, we will worship the LORD.”

 Granted that this choice is before every son and daughter.
 Do you choose to go with the world or do you choose God?
 And it is a choice.
 But here is the grace and the power of God: in your old estate, you did not have enough life, provision, health, intelligence, knowledge, science, technology nor wisdom to choose God.
 You and I were not born with that ability because we were all born into sin.
 And you can all the riches, power, all degrees, discoveries, everything and yet our lives are dew on grass that evaporates in an instance as soon as the sun's rays fall on us.